haywood/stereo/doc/ideas.md

 Like with autocomplete and syntax highlighting and shit...

-## Arbitrary user-defined scalar-valued variables

-Extension of and replacement for the theta input.

 ## Misc

 - Move n and d0 into separate inputs; doesn't really make sense for them to be